GOFUVI/hf_eouls_geoparquet_stac_specs/overview.md

 ## STAC

-The SpatioTemporal Asset Catalog (STAC) provides a lightweight framework for publishing geospatial metadata.
+STAC provides a lightweight framework for publishing geospatial metadata.
 For details of the STAC specifications implemented in HF-EOLUS, refer to the [STAC Specification](stac_specs.md).

 ### HF-Radar